 Instead, an era of innovation will be required.
 The creation of new development methods will be a process of punctuated progress.

 Transformations are most likely to begin with small pockets of innovators within organizations, who sense that change is either needed or inevitable.

-These innovators will need to be prepared to experiment and fail in order to gain more feedback from which to build their next iterations.
+These innovators will need to be prepared to experiment and fail to gain more feedback from which to build their next iterations.

 L&D innovators will need to look to find partners within and outside of their organizations who they can join with to create prototypes that push the boundaries of the existing practices.

 At CCL, Chuck Palus and John McGuire are partnering with senior leadership teams to build “leadership cultures” rather than individual leader programs.

 Leadership teams engage in practices to elevate their levels of development, thus creating “headroom” for the rest of the culture.

 Meanwhile, David Altman and Lyndon Rego are spreading leadership capacity throughout the system by taking CCL knowledge to the “base of the pyramid” and delivering programs on the sidewalks and in villages in Africa, Asia, and India.

 Robert Kegan and Lisa Lahey are sharing their Immunity to Change process with universities, businesses, and school staff around the world.

 Rather than try to do it all themselves, they are equipping consultants, HR practitioners, and students to take their work out into their communities.